 If you thought that the festival season in Ghent finishes with the close of summer, you have obviously not been living here for long.
 Gentenaars do not let the seasons define their festival plans.
 Bridging the gap between the summer festive feeling and the usually rainy Film Fest Gent is

-An animated discussion on the appeal of the Broche pillar on Korenmarkt or the love-hate relationship of Gentenaars with the Schapenstal (sheep barn, a pet name for the Stadshal on the Emile Braunplein) - these are just the two latest examples of how engaged the city dwellers are when it
+An animated discussion on the appeal of the Broche pillar on Korenmarkt or the love-hate relationship of Gentenaars with the Schapenstal (sheep barn, a pet name for the Stadshal on the Emile Braunplein) - these are just two examples of how engaged the city dwellers are when it comes to

 This weekend you might bump into Hogwarts students, Dr Who companions and anime characters trekking from Gent-Sint-Pieters towards the Flanders Expo.
 If you are wondering where they are going and what they are doing, read on.
 FACTS, the largest Belgian comic con, happens twice a year, in October and April